Spring on Kinver Edge

 One of the first signs of spring on the Edge are yellow clusters of European Gorse that frame our heathland areas, these flowers provide an unusual tropical smell of coconut that attracts insects.
 Lesser celandines pop up and line outer woodland paths and a small carpet of bluebells replace them by mid spring.
 April sees our trees grow greener and come in to leaf, with Silver Birches producing catkins that look like lambs tails from April to May.

 Spring brings the sound of many breeding birds to Kinver Edge as they begin singing and displaying to establish their territories.
 Look out for the woodcock, specifically their “roading” display where they fly around during the evening croaking like a frog.
 You may also hear the archetypal call of the cuckoo, or the sweet sounding song of the chiffchaff.
 From March onwards, some areas of more sensitive wildlife habitat will be home to ground nesting birds, such as the skylark; whose song is said to be one of the loveliest in the world.
-This year, we have introduced a ‘dogs on leads’ policy in these fragile areas to try and encourage these declining birds to nest.
+Last year, we introduced a ‘dogs on leads’ policy in these fragile areas to try and encourage these declining birds to nest.

 Our special heathland habitat provides the ideal haven for many species of insect and reptile.
 From March, look out for the common lizard and slow worm; both species enjoy heath and grass lands and are often spotted basking in the warm sun.